Filing for Bankruptcy in Indiana

-Currently, the median income for a one-person household in Indiana is just under $40,000; these figures change periodically.
+Currently, the median income for a one-person household in Indiana is about $43,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 Debtor Education in Indiana

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here is a list of agencies in Indiana that are approved to provide this counseling.